 regularly, even while making large-scale changes.
 Feature toggles can also have a profound

-deployments work:
+deployments work.

 You start with several replicas of v1 of your app running.

-You deploy v2 of your app using one of the other strategies, such as rolling deployment, but with a key difference: any new features in the new version are wrapped in a feature toggle, and off by default.
+You deploy v2 of your app by using one of the other strategies, such as rolling deployment, but with a key difference: any new features in the new version are wrapped in a feature toggle, and off by default.
 Therefore, even though v2 is deployed, users won’t see any difference.

-After the deployment is done, you can then release the new features in v2 using your feature toggle service, and only then will users see new functionality.
+After the deployment is done, you can then release the new features in v2 by using your feature toggle service, and only then will users see new functionality.

 Let’s say you have three environments: dev, stage, and prod.
 Initially, v1 of your app is running in all three of those environments.

-You use one of the other deployment strategies (e.g., rolling deployment) to deploy v2 to dev, and do a round of testing.
+You use one of the other deployment strategies (e.g., rolling deployment) to deploy v2 to dev, and you do a round of testing.

-If everything works well in dev, you deploy exactly the same v2 code—also known as promoting v2—to stage, and do another round of testing.
+If everything works well in dev, you deploy exactly the same v2 code—also known as promoting v2—to stage, and you do another round of testing.

 If everything works well in stage, you finally promote v2 to prod.